-TALKS – Masterclasses, summits, panels and debates.
+TALKS – Masterclasses, panel sessions and debates.

 The programme comprises a number of elements at the Festival including:

 The market is for discussing new projects and is open to all artistic practices of digital non-fiction narratives, ranging from video art, interactive, immersive, virtual reality, augmented reality, mixed reality, AI, immersive sound technology, games, 360-video, motion comic to live performance, room-scale experience and installation.
-Selected artists and creative teams will be connected with industry Decision Makers from funding bodies, NGOs, broadcasters, international festivals, galleries, production companies, tech companies and distribution platforms for new media.
+Selected artists and creative teams will be connected with industry representatives from funding bodies, NGOs, broadcasters, international festivals, galleries, production companies, tech companies and distribution platforms for new media.

-The Sheffield Doc/Fest Marketplace is a major funding, sales and distribution platform designed to unlock UK and international market opportunities, and facilitate creative collaborations.
+The Sheffield Doc/Fest Marketplace is a major funding, sales and distribution platform designed to unlock UK and international market opportunities and facilitate creative collaborations.

-Sheffield Doc/Fest All Year
+Sheffield Doc/Fest Year Round

 For the most up-to-date announcements about Doc/Fest, click here to sign up to our eNews.